Eclipse Multi-user Installs

 The set up for this scenario requires making the install area read-only for regular users.
 When users start Eclipse, this causes the configuration area to automatically default to a directory under the user home dir.
 If this measure is not taken, all users will end up using the same location for their configuration area, which is not supported.

-Scenario #3 - shared configuration
+Scenario #3 - Shared Configuration

 Here users share not only an install area but also a master configuration area.
 Users still have, by default, their own private writable configuration areas.
 A user's private configuration area is cascaded to the master configuration and will not contain any interesting data if the master configuration has been fully initialized and no changes to the set of plug-ins to be installed has occurred.